 After two years teaching in San Jose, Crittenden accepted a teaching contract in San Salvador, El Salvador, where he met his wife, Dyann.
 Upon returning to the US, Crittenden and his family settled in the San Francisco Bay area.
 They have two children, Clara and Trevor.

 In 2002, Crittenden went to the doctor to have a lump on the bottom of his foot removed and discovered find it was a cancerous tumor.
 Synovial Sarcoma is a rare and deadly form of cancer (comprising less than one percent of all cancers) and amputation was necessary just below the knee.
 His recovery was miraculously quick, and he completed a triathlon nine months after the surgery.
 After many prostheses and much development, about a year after his surgery, he felt that he had almost reached his post-surgery potential, and sent in a tape to CBS to appear on Survivor.

 As he'd predicted, Chad realized his dreams of appearing on the show and had a great run.
 If you are reading this - you probably have seen Survivor Vanuatu (season 9), and know that Chad was voted off 9th as the result of a tribal merge.
 Chad fell victim to a strong female alliance and became the 2nd member of the jury after 27 grueling days.

-Crittenden has been cancer-free for over seven years is now full-time Stay-at-Home Dad and travels as a motivational speaker.
+Crittenden has been cancer-free for over ten years now; he's been a stay at home dad, a motivational speaker, and most recently a consultant.
 He loves the adventure.